As an Amazon Associate I earn from qualifying purchases. It helps me keep the website going. Thank you for your support.

 ‘Soaking’ the Clay and Glaze

 The hold is also known as ‘a soak’.
-During a hold, the pottery soaks in a given temperature.
+During a hold, the pottery soaks at a given temperature.
 This allows the heat in the kiln to do its work.

 During firing, the clay and glaze undergo lots of physical and chemical changes.
 These changes require time to be completed.
 Soaking the pots at a certain temperature ensures that the necessary processes have been completed.